-French was the representative for Kentucky’s 9th congressional district and was a Democrat.
+French was the representative for Kentucky’s 9th congressional district as a Democrat.
 He served from 1847 to 1849.

 He was previously the representative for Kentucky’s 9th congressional district as a Democrat from 1843 to 1845; and the representative for Kentucky’s 11th congressional district as a Jackson from 1835 to 1837.